ipod825/vim-netranger/README.md

 'brokenlink': link node color
 'file': file node color
 ```
 2. Values can be either string or integer between 0~255.
-Please refer to [https://jonasjacek.github.io/colors/](https://jonasjacek.github.io/colors/).
+Please refer to [this page](https://jonasjacek.github.io/colors/).
 For example, in your `.vimrc`:
 ```
 let g:NETRColors = {'pick': 'maroon', 'cut': 95}
 ```